denten-books/plain-text/sample.md

 recognition (OCR).
 An important part of the digitization process, OCR "lifts" ideational content from the page image.
 Without OCR, common document formats like `.pdf` and `.tiff` therefore remain *merely visual representations*.
-They do not contain text or "abstract objects" for the machine.
-They instead merely externalized representations of text, or, "concrete objects."
-Just as a human must "read" a text first in order to understand it, OCR attempts to "recognize" textual content from the image as a first step to further manipulation.
+They do not, at that stage, contain text or "abstract objects" as such.
+They are just pictures.
+Similar to how humans must "read" a text first in order to understand it, OCR attempts to "recognize" textual content from the image as a first step to further manipulation.
 Leaving aside the question of machine "understanding," recognition in this case implies more narrowly the conversation of image into text.
 This implies also that textuality occupies a distinct and privileged category in the document epistemology, from the point of view of the machine.
 Another way to think about machine text would be to describe "images" as one type of "internal data structure" and text as another, more "structured" and "more internal," mode of representation.
 Consider that in the hierarchical document--object model images can contain text, but text cannot contain images.
 Text, in that sense, lies at the innermost location in series of nested "outer" containers.
 Lacking a model of "comprehension" or "understanding," the document-object model merely posits text as "content" only in the sense of it being the "innermost" object of recognition.

 The "recognition" of characters does not, however, fully capture the variety of abstract document objects, which besides letters and words include paragraphs,